vojay-dev/vojay-dev.github.io/_posts/2024-12-24-pydanticai-airflow.md

 - Strong type checking
 - Intuitive error messages

+{: .note }
-> Note: The integration with Logfire is simple yet elegant, allowing for a detailed understanding of the flow of agents.
+Note: The integration with Logfire is simple yet elegant, allowing for a detailed understanding of the flow of agents.
 There are impressive examples on the official PydanticAI page, but I haven't tried them yet.
 I highly recommend checking it out if you want to explore the framework beyond this article.
 If you do, feel free to let me know how it goes. 😉

 ## The Future of PydanticAI